Yashi-9/Hardware-Sales-Insights/README.md

    - Cluster 4 is has high sales with medium profits and cogs but only few products losing to cluster 1 in overall sales.

-   - roughly 17.7% of products account for ~80% of revenue
+   - Roughly 17.7% of products account for ~80% of revenue

    - Prod334 needs attention — very high transaction count but lower sales

    - Q1 &Q4 leads in sales as well as GP Margin- cluster 1 dominates sales in both the quaters.

    - Q2 lags behind in overall  all KPIs

-   -  overall cluster 1  of products dominates both channels

  4.2.
 Channel-Wise Sales by Cluster

    Brick & Mortar: